 Logan graduated with a Bachelor’s of Science degree in Business Administration from Villanova University; a Master’s of Business Administration degree from Pennsylvania State University; and was part of the Strategic Leadership for State Executives at the Governors Center, Duke University.

-Secretary Logan is the 2012-13 President of the National Association of State Chief Administrators (NASCA).
+Secretary Logan is past President of the National Association of State Chief Administrators (NASCA).